 Students, faculty, and staff all use the Stanford web portal called Axess, which provides self-service applications to view and update some of their own information in PeopleSoft.
 Axess provides a gateway to PeopleSoft for authorized staff.
 The portal also has links to other administrative systems, such as ePay through which students can pay their university bills.

 ReportMart contains a central repository of data from various Stanford administrative systems.
 Data from the transactional source systems downloads to ReportMart nightly.
 ReportMart1 is the portal for reports on PeopleSoft student and human resources data.

-All Stanford staff working in support of graduate education in central, school and department offices.
+All Stanford staff working in support of graduate education in central and degree program offices.

-Staff are identified by individuals within their schools, departments and programs for access to the various PeopleSoft applications.
+Staff are identified by individuals within their degree programs for access to the various PeopleSoft applications.
 Identified staff must complete required training in order to be given access.
 Minimally, an electronic course in PeopleSoft Concepts and Compliance is required before an individual can be given any access.
 In addition, the following electronic courses explain and illustrate PeopleSoft functionality related to Student Administration:

 In addition, staff in several central functions, including the Office of the Registrar and the Student Financial Services (SFS) organizations, use PeopleSoft to enter and to monitor information related to students’ standing within the university.